 Prerequisites vary between majors, but normally good grades in 300-level courses in the subject concerned are required.
-For information on the prerequisites for each subject see the Schedule to the Regulations for the Master of Commerce or use the admission requirements checker.
+For information on the prerequisites for each subject see the Schedule to the Master of Commerce.

 The Master of Commerce degree consists of 180 points of which between 90-120 points is coursework (between six and nine courses), and a 90-point thesis or a 60-point dissertation.